 Ansel Adams' iconic photograph of The Tetons and Snake River is a symbol of the past and future of organizational design.

-To see the past, scroll down to remove the mountains.
+scroll down to remove the mountains from view

-The half image captures the current state of management thinking - Leadership and management draws the executive's focus onto the forest and the trees.
-Whereas governance or assurance, draws the eye of the board to the predators hidden in the shadows.
+Revealed is a metaphor for the current state of management thinking - Leadership and management draws the executive's focus onto the forest and the trees.
+Whereas governance or assurance, draws the eye of the board to the predators hidden in the shadows of the trees.

 Now scroll back.
-The complete image becomes a metaphor for the future of organizational design - leadership, management, governance and what has been missing - the focus on what lies beyond the forest.
+The complete image becomes a symbol for the future of organizational design - leadership, management, governance and what has been missing - the focus on what lies beyond the forest.

-To transform this natural metaphor into a diagnostic tool I created the value-control matrix.
-A quadrant based framework that allows directors and executives to evaluate their competence when it comes to their focus.
+To transform this natural metaphor into a diagnostic tool I created the value-control matrix or DLMA Anlaysis.
+A quadrant based frameworks designed to help balance the contradictory forces at work in organisations.

 The two axis of the matrix are value (divided between the extremes of creation and protection) and corporate control (divided between the extremes of the board and the executive).